Biden, CDC director warn of virus rebound if nation lets up

 Biden announced that the U.S. is expecting delivery of 33 million doses of COVID-19 vaccine this week — including 11 million of the single-dose Johnson & Johnson shot.

-More than 1 in 5 adults and nearly 50% of senior American are fully vaccinated, according to data from the CDC.
+More than one in five adults and nearly 50% of senior American are fully vaccinated, according to data from the CDC.
 On Thursday, the U.S. set new single-day record for shots in arms: more than 3.2 million.

 “Now is not the time to let down,” Biden said.
 “Now’s not the time to celebrate.
 It is time to do what we do best as a country: our duty, our jobs, take care of one another.”